 d.
 Honorary Membership: The board may award honorary membership to individuals who have served the knowledge management discipline or the association with distinction.
 Honorary membership is non-voting and entitles the member to full participation in the association at no charge.

 e.
-Cancelation of Membership: The board may cancel the membership of any person or organisation that causes interpersonal fiction in the organisation or bring the organisation or discipline into disrepute.
-Members may appeal such a cancelation to the annual general meeting of members.
+Cancellation of Membership: The board may cancel the membership of any person or organisation that causes interpersonal fiction in the organisation or bring the organisation or discipline into disrepute.
+Members may appeal such a cancellation to the annual general meeting of members.
 Corporate membership lapses if the annual renewal fee is not paid by the end of the fourth month of the new financial year.

 5. GOVERNING STRUCTURE AND MECHANISM OF GOVERNANCE

 The governing body of the association shall be a board consisting of eight directors appointed by the members in general meeting every second year or by electronic ballot, following an open call for nominations to all members from the secretariat.

 a.
 Term of Office: No board member shall serve for more than two consecutive terms.